vishalchovatiya/CPP_Templates/Smart pointer & why we need move constructors and move assignment?.md

 MOVED
 Resource destroyed
 ```
 - As you can see we are moving our pointer as copy constructor & assignment operator methods are deleted.
-This is not the exact implementation of std::unique_ptr as there is deleter & other security features are there, but gives you bigger picture of how unique_ptr is implemented.
+This is not the exact implementation of std::unique_ptr as there is deleter, implicit cast to bool & other security features are there, but this gives you bigger picture of how unique_ptr is implemented.
 ### std::shared_ptr
 ```